-- E.5.5 Berthing area reserved for vessels intended for navigation by pushing that are required to carry one blue light or one blue cone under article 3.14 paragraph 1, on the side of the waterway on which the sign is placed (see article 7.02, para 2, and 7.06) - E.5.6 Berthing area reserved for vessels intended for navigation by pushing that are required to carry two blue lights or two blue cones under article 3.14, paragraph 2 on the side of the waterway on which the sign is placed (see article 7.02, para 2, and 7.06) - E.5.7 Berthing area reserved for vessels intended for navigation by pushing that are required to carry three blue lights or three blue cones under article 3.14, paragraph 3 on the side of the waterway on which the sign is placed (see article 7.02, para 2, and 7.06) - E.5.8 Berthing area reserved for vessels other than vessels intended for navigation by pushing that are not required to carry the marking prescribed in article 3.14 on the side of the waterway on which the sign is placed (see article 7.02, para 2, and 7.06) - E.5.9 Berthing area reserved for vessels other than vessels intended for navigation by pushing that are required to carry one blue light or one blue coneunder article 3.14, paragraph 1 (on the side of the waterway on which the sign is placed see article 7.02, para 2, and 7.06) - E.5.10 Berthing area reserved for vessels other than vessels intended for navigation by pushing that are required to carry two blue lights or two blue cones under article 3.14, paragraph 2 on the side of the waterway on which the sign is placed (see article 7.02, para 2, and 7.06) - E.5.11 Berthing area reserved for vessels other than vessels intended for navigation by pushing that are required to carry three blue lights or three blue cones under article 3.14, paragraph 3 on the side of the waterway on which the sign is placed (see article 7.02, para 2, and 7.06)
+- E.5.5 Berthing area reserved for pushingnavigation vessels that are required to carry one blue light or one blue cone under article 3.14 paragraph 1, on the side of the waterway on which the sign is placed (see article 7.06) - E.5.6 Berthing area reserved for pushingnavigation vessels that are required to carry two blue lights or two blue cones under article 3.14, paragraph 2 on the side of the waterway on which the sign is placed (see article 7.06) - E.5.7 Berthing area reserved for pushingnavigation vessels that are required to carry three blue lights or three blue cones under article 3.14, paragraph 3 on the side of the waterway on which the sign is placed (see article 7.06) - E.5.8 Berthing area reserved for vessels other than pushing-navigation vessels that are not required to carry the marking prescribed in article 3.14 on the side of the waterway on which the sign is placed (see article 7.06) - E.5.9 Berthing area reserved for vessels other than pushing-navigation vessels that are required to carry one blue light or one blue coneunder article 3.14, paragraph 1 (on the side of the waterway on which the sign is placed see article 7.06) - E.5.10 Berthing area reserved for vessels other than pushing-navigation vessels that are required to carry two blue lights or two blue cones under article 3.14, paragraph 2 on the side of the waterway on which the sign is placed (see article 7.06) - E.5.11 Berthing area reserved for vessels other than pushing-navigation vessels that are required to carry three blue lights or three blue cones under article 3.14, paragraph 3 on the side of the waterway on which the sign is placed (see article 7.06) - E.5.12 Berthing area reserved for all vessels that are not required to carry the marking prescribed in article 3.14 on the side of the waterway on which the sign is placed (see article 7.06)

-- E.5.12 Berthing area reserved for all vessels that are not required to carry the marking prescribed in article 3.14 on the side of the waterway on which the sign is placed (see article 7.02, para 2, and 7.06) - E.5.13 Berthing area reserved for all vessels that are required to carry one blue light or one blue cone under article 3.14, paragraph 1 on the side of the waterway on which the sign is placed (see article 7.02, para 2, and 7.06) - E.5.14 Berthing area reserved for all vessels that are required to carry two blue lights or two blue cones under article 3.14, paragraph 2 on the side of the waterway on which the sign is placed (see article 7.02, para 2, and 7.06) - E.5.15 Berthing area reserved for all vessels that are required to carry three blue lightsor three blue cones under article 3.14, paragraph 3 on the side of the waterway on which the sign is placed (see article 7.02, para 2, and 7.06) - E.6 Anchoring or trailing of anchors, cables or chains permitted (see article 6.18 para.
-3, 7.02, para.
-2, and 7.03, para.
-2) - E.6.1 Use of spuds permitted (see article 7.02, para 2, and 7.03 para 4)) - E.7 Making fast to the bank permittedon the side ofthe waterway on which the sign is placed (see article 7.02, para 2, and 7.04 para.
-2)
+- E.5.13 Berthing area reserved for all vessels that are required to carry one blue light or one blue cone under article 3.14, paragraph 1on the side of the waterway on which the sign is placed (see article 7.06) - E.5.14 Berthing area reserved for all vessels that are required to carry two blue lights or two blue cones under article 3.14, paragraph 2 on the side of the waterway on which the sign is placed (see article 7.06) - E.5.15 Berthing area reserved for all vessels that are required to carry three blue lightsor three blue cones under article 3.14, paragraph 3 on the side of the waterway on which the sign is placed (see article 7.06) - E.6 Anchoring (see article 7.03) or trailing of anchors, cables or chains permitted (see article 6.18 para.
+3) - E.6.1 Use of spuds permitted (see article 7.03) - E.7 Making fast to the bank permittedon the side of the waterway on which the sign is placed (see article 7.04 para.
+2) - E.7.1 Berthing area reserved for loading and unloading vehicles. (maximum duration of berthing permitted may be added on an information plate below the board) - E.8 Turning area (see articles 6.13 para.
+5 and 7.02 para.
+1 (i))